rollbar/docs/guides/notification-types.md

 ## Customizing Notifications

 Rollbar gives you a great deal of control over when notifications are triggered and how they appear.
-To learn more, check out:
 * [Notification Filters]()
 * [Notification Variables]()